quartz-scheduler/contributing/CONTRIBUTING.md

-# Contributing to Terracotta Projects
+# Contributing to the Quartz Scheduler Project

 _We're happy to have you participate in our community with your contributions!_

 ## Process

-Terracotta projects are owned by Software AG.
+The Quartz Scheduler project is owned by Software AG.
 Please follow the simple Software AG contribution process documented here: https://github.com/SoftwareAG/contributing/blob/main/CONTRIBUTING.md

 We strongly recommend that you pay special attention to the "Note on Privacy" on that page and review the Contributor's License Agreement (linked from that page) in full.